covalenthq/goldrush-enhanced-spam-lists/README.md

 ## Overview

 In response to the growing problem of spam in the crypto ecosystem, GoldRush is proud to launch the first-ever multichain enhanced spam token lists for ERC20 tokens and NFTs.
-This package initially supports the following six [Foundational Chains](https://goldrush.dev/chains/) with plans to expand chain support:
+This package initially supports the following six [Foundational Chains](https://goldrush.dev/chains/):

 -   Ethereum
 -   Base